itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

     * 'Circle' (64)
     * 'Polygon' (128)

+.. py:attribute:: yAxisLabel : str
+    :noindex:

+    Label of the y-axis or '<auto>' if the description from the data object should be used.

+.. py:attribute:: markerLabelsVisible : bool
+    :noindex:

+    Toggle visibility of marker labels, the label is the set name of the marker.

+.. py:attribute:: yAxisInterval : autoInterval
+    :noindex:

+    Sets the visible range of the displayed y-axis (in coordinates of the data object).
+Set it to 'auto' if range should be automatically set [default].

+.. py:attribute:: geometricShapesFillOpacity : int
+    :noindex:

+    Opacity for geometric shapes with an area > 0.
+This value ranges from 0 (not filled) to 255 (opaque).

+.. py:attribute:: zAxisInterval : autoInterval
+    :noindex:

+    Sets the visible range of the displayed z-axis (in coordinates of the data object).
+Set it to 'auto' if range should be automatically set [default].

 .. py:attribute:: enableBoxFrame : bool
     :noindex:

     If true, a 1px solid border is drawn as a boxed rectangle around the canvas, else no margin is visible on the upper and right side.

-.. py:attribute:: selectedGeometricShape : int
+.. py:attribute:: valueLabel : str
     :noindex:

-    Get or set the currently highlighted geometric shape.
-After manipulation the last element stays selected.
+    Label of the value axis or '<auto>' if the description should be used from data object.

-.. py:attribute:: colorBarVisible : bool
+.. py:attribute:: geometryModificationModes : ItomQwtPlotEnums::ModificationModes
     :noindex:

-    Defines whether the color bar should be visible.
+    Bitmask to globally change how geometric shapes can be modified.
+The possible modes of a shape are both restricted by the shape's flags and the allowed modes of the plot (move: 0x01, rotate: 0x02, resize: 0x04)

+    The type 'ItomQwtPlotEnums::ModificationModes' is a flag mask that can be a combination of one or several of the following values (or-combination number values or semicolon separated strings):

+    * 'Move' (1)
+    * 'Rotate' (2)
+    * 'Resize' (4)

-.. py:attribute:: canvasColor : color str, rgba or hex
+.. py:attribute:: geometricShapesFillOpacitySelected : int
     :noindex:

+    Opacity for the selected geometric shapes with an area > 0.
+This value ranges from 0 (not filled) to 255 (opaque).

+.. py:attribute:: titleFont : font
+    :noindex:

+    Font for title.

+.. py:attribute:: overlayAlpha : int
+    :noindex:

-    Get/set the color of the canvas.
+    Changes the value of the overlay channel

 .. py:attribute:: camera : dataIO
     :noindex:

     Use this property to set a camera/grabber to this plot (live image).

-.. py:attribute:: axisColor : color str, rgba or hex
+.. py:attribute:: keepAspectRatio : bool
     :noindex:

-    Get/set the color of the axis.
+    Enable or disable a fixed 1:1 aspect ratio between x and y axis.

-.. py:attribute:: textColor : color str, rgba or hex
+.. py:attribute:: geometricShapesDrawingEnabled : bool
     :noindex:

-    Get/set the color of text and tick-numbers.
+    Enable and disable internal plotting functions and GUI-elements for geometric elements.

-.. py:attribute:: overlayAlpha : int
+.. py:attribute:: xAxisVisible : bool
     :noindex:

-    Changes the value of the overlay channel
+    Sets visibility of the x-axis.

-.. py:attribute:: colorMap : str
+.. py:attribute:: geometricShapesCount : int (readonly)
     :noindex:

-    Defines which color map should be used [e.g. grayMarked, hotIron].
+    Number of currently existing geometric shapes.

-.. py:attribute:: labelFont : font
+.. py:attribute:: backgroundColor : color str, rgba or hex
     :noindex:

-    Font for axes descriptions.
+    Get/set the background color.

 .. py:attribute:: lineCutPlotItem : uiItem
     :noindex:

     Set/get the uiItem of the current line plot respective the destination line plot for lateral slicing.
 The 'uiItem' can be savely cast to 'plotItem'.

-.. py:attribute:: displayed : dataObject (readonly)
+.. py:attribute:: geometricShapesLabelsVisible : bool
     :noindex:

-    This returns the currently displayed data object [read only].
+    Toggle visibility of shape labels, the label is the name of the shape.

-.. py:attribute:: geometricShapesFillOpacitySelected : int
+.. py:attribute:: geometricShapes : seq. of shape
     :noindex:

-    Opacity for the selected geometric shapes with an area > 0.
-This value ranges from 0 (not filled) to 255 (opaque).
+    Get or set the geometric shapes on the canvas, they are set as a sequence of itom.shape for each shape.

-.. py:attribute:: overlayColorMap : str
+.. py:attribute:: colorMap : str
     :noindex:

-    Defines which color map should be used for the overlay channel [e.g. grayMarked, hotIron].
+    Defines which color map should be used [e.g. grayMarked, hotIron].

-.. py:attribute:: lineCutData : dataObject (readonly)
-    :noindex:

-    Get the currently displayed slices from the child lineplot

 .. py:attribute:: buttonSet : ButtonStyle
     :noindex: